-Steven & Cabrina Owsley and Andrew & Gretchen McFarland
+Steven & Cabrina Owsley, Andrew & Gretchen McFarland and Vivaldi Music Academy

 Bring your whole family to our concert and let the kids explore the world of music.
 Our popular music education/childcare program for kids between 2 months and 10 years runs during and after concerts at St. John the Divine.
 Kids enjoy fun music and concert etiquette instruction, a trip into the concert hall (for ages 5-10), and an option to stay for pizza and movies after the concert, allowing parents (or grandparents!) to go out for a post-concert dinner.